The Minneapolis Police Officer Who Allegedly Killed An Australian Yoga Teacher Has Been Charged With Murder

 Hennepin County Attorney Mark Freeman convened a grand jury investigation to gather evidence into the shooting in January and is set to hold a press conference to provide more details on the charges on Tuesday afternoon.

 "I believe the actions in question go against who we are as a department," then-Minneapolis police chief Janee Harteau told reporters in the days after the shooting.
 "These were the actions and judgments of one individual."
+Harteau resigned a week after the shooting, amid growing criticism of the police department.

 The Damond and Ruszcyk families released a statement to the Minneapolis Star Tribune.